 The steps to get a Lake O’Hara shuttle bus reservation are:

 2) Enter the Lake O’Hara shuttle bus lottery.
 You will be asked for your preferred dates and the number of people in your group.
-Note, that it is costs money to enter the shuttle bus lottery.
+Note that it costs money to enter the shuttle bus lottery.
 The money spent to enter the draw is non-refundable, even if you don’t win a shuttle bus ticket.

 3) The shuttle bus draw typically takes place the day after the lottery closes.
 Successful applicants are notified immediately and are given 15 days to confirm their reservation online.